Skip to Main Content

 What Is a Film Fixer?
 A Production Guide to Filming in New York City

-New York City hosts more film and television productions than almost anywhere on earth, yet its density, pace, and regulatory landscape make every shoot a logistical puzzle.
-Here is what a film fixer actually does, why the role matters in NYC, and how to hire one for your next production.
+New York City hosts more film and television shoots than almost anywhere on earth.
+Yet its density, pace, and rules make every shoot a puzzle.
+This guide explains what a film fixer does, why the role matters in NYC, and how to hire one for your next production.

 So what is a fixer, exactly?
-In the film industry, a fixer is a local production expert who bridges the gap between a visiting crew and the realities of filming on the ground.
+In film, a fixer is a local production pro who bridges the gap between a visiting crew and the realities of filming on the ground.
 In New York City, that gap is wider than you might expect.
-The city runs an extraordinarily well-organized permit system through the Mayor's Office of Media and Entertainment, but navigating it still demands someone who knows which office handles what, how NYPD coordinates street closures, which borough community boards need advance notice, and where to find parking for a convoy of grip trucks in Midtown on a Tuesday.
-The word 'fixer' started in journalism, where foreign correspondents relied on local contacts who could open doors, translate conversations, and arrange access that would otherwise be impossible.
-The film industry took the concept and expanded it.
-Today a production fixer — sometimes called a local fixer, a line service provider, or simply a production service company — handles everything from permits and crew sourcing to location scouting and vendor coordination.
-This guide explains what fixers do, why even a city as production-friendly as New York still demands one, how the role compares to other production positions, what the investment looks like, and how to pick the right fixer for your project.
+The city runs a well-built permit system through the Mayor's Office of Media and Entertainment.
+Even so, working it still takes someone who knows which office handles what.
+That person knows how NYPD sets up street closures, which borough community boards need early notice, and where to park a convoy of grip trucks in Midtown on a Tuesday.
+The word 'fixer' began in journalism, where foreign correspondents leaned on local contacts who could open doors, translate talks, and arrange access that would otherwise be out of reach.
+Film took the idea and grew it.
+Today a production fixer — also called a local fixer, a line service provider, or simply a shoot service firm — handles everything from permits and crew sourcing to location scouting and vendor planning.
+This guide explains what fixers do and why even a city as production-friendly as New York still needs one.
+It also covers how the role compares to other production jobs, what the investment looks like, and how to pick the right fixer for your project.

 As Fixer in New York, we bring local expertise to international productions filming in New York.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.